Board Of Directors

 Controller and Assistant Treasurer, Portland General Electric

-Jardon is a CPA who has worked with Portland General Electric (PGE) for nearly six years, serving in such positions as Director of Total Compensation and Senior Capital Markets Analyst prior to his current role as Controller and Assistant Treasurer.
+Jardon is a CPA who has worked with Portland General Electric (PGE) since 2011, serving in such positions as Director of Total Compensation and Senior Capital Markets Analyst prior to his current role as Controller and Assistant Treasurer.
 Preceding his tenure with PGE, he spent seven years with Deloitte managing audits, mergers, and acquisitions.
 Jardon is skilled in financial analysis, reporting and modeling.
 He holds a bachelor’s degree in Economics and Accounting from NW Nazarene University in Boise, an MBA from UCLA, and has served on the board of Metropolitan Family Services.

 Ron Lehr, Loan Committee Chair